jjvornov/DataCleaning/README.md

 All data columns other than those representing mean and standard deviation of the measurement vectors are removed and the mean by Subject and Activity calculated to produce the final result.

+In order to read the final result, download the file into the working directory and read using: read.table("tidy.txt",header=TRUE)

 ##Codebook
 The final dataset contains means and std values for the following features in the time domain denoted by the t prefix.
 Using filters, acceleartion was separated into body and gravity components.
 Finally, Acc denotes linear acceleration and Gyro denotes angular acceleration.
 Jerk is a derivation combining linear and angular components.
 The magnitude of the signal was calcuated and denoted by Mag.